cyberpost500/cyberpost500.github.io/README.md

 is canceled due to inclement weather or a holiday, then we also cancel meeting for that day.

-We generally meet in the Board Room, but if that room is occupied, we may be in the conference room or the auditorium.
+We generally meet in the board room, but if that room is occupied, we may be in the conference room or the auditorium.

 Future Meeting Dates